gallowayevan/workforcehugo/readme.md

 	- embed interactives from observable and style with bulma?
 	- documentation, esp if not using netlify cms
 	- reorder nodes during search (to avoid having to manually sync template code beatween search.js and thumbnail partial)
+	- move NC Healthworkforce logo to place loading into supply image
     - change config.toml to change baseURL

     - fix interactive psychologist post and beeswarm observable posts